HL7/us-safr/input/pagecontent/specification.md

 #### Push to MeasureReport Recipient (NHSN)

-In this scenario both the Data Source and dQM evaluation engine reside at the reporting facility, and may be the same system (e.g., an EHR that performs it’s own internal measure evaluation).
-The dQM Evaluation Engine first retrieves the latest FHIR measures and related resources from the Measure Source and extracts the data requirements for each measure.
+In this scenario both the Data Source and digital Quality Measure (dQM) evaluation engine reside at the reporting facility, and may be the same system (e.g., an EHR that performs it’s own internal measure evaluation).
+The dQM Evaluation Engine first retrieves the latest FHIR measures and related resources from the measure repository and extracts the data requirements for each measure.
 The dQM Evaluation Engine and queries the Data Source for data that it will evaluate against a measure and prepares Bundle containing MeasureReport and supporting resources, then sends it to the MeasureReport Recipient (NHSN).

 In this scenario the dQM Evaluation Engine SHALL perform a FHIR POST or PUT to push the measure report bundle to the MeasureReport Recipient (NHSN).
 <figure>